Police in Bath and Brunswick, Maine Work with PARRI for One2One Addiction Recovery

 In Bath, Maine, Vanderburgh House was formed with the goal of creating recovery-focused communities that are dedicated to the success of each member.
 Our homes provide a structured and recovery-focused sober living environment, headed by caring House Managers who are committed to assisting our clients in rebuilding their lives free of drugs and alcohol.

-The majority of our houses are run by independent Owner/Operators who collaborate with Vanderburgh House to provide sober living in their own areas.
 As a member of our collaborative of sober living Operators, Vanderburgh Communities provides Charters to Operators who want to manage their own sober living home in conjunction with us.
 If you have a dream of opening your own sober house, now is the time to pursue it!
 We urge you to join us for a meeting to learn more about this exciting chance to help your community.

 We are honored to be one of the original members of the national Sober House Directory, a resource for finding the right match and locating sober living homes near you.
 If a Vanderburgh House home is not the appropriate fit for you, we invite you to look into this great resource for finding the proper sober living home.